Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 It combines the wind and rain resistance of Austrian "Loden" wool with one of the most effective insulators in the world: Climashield APEX©.

-The Americans have an expression that I like to designate this type of piece: a "go to jacket" , literally a piece that you put on without hassle as soon as you leave the house.
+The Americans have an expression that I like to describe this type of piece: a "go to jacket" , literally a piece that you put on without thinking twice as soon as you leave the house.

-Well that's exactly the purpose of this coat: to put it on without thinking, whether you have a blazer or a sweatshirt.
+Well that's exactly the goal of this coat: to put it on without thinking, whether you have a blazer or a sweatshirt.

 • a duffle coat for the "armor against the elements" side - notably thanks to the hood,

-• an urban straight coat for the anthracite color and clean design.
+• an urban straight coat for the anthracite color and the clean design.

 Some of you might say it's a wool parka, but I don't really agree.
-A parka is more casual for me, with a more marked military/adventurer heritage.
+A parka to me is more casual, with a more military/backpacking heritage.

-So that's why I'll call it... hooded coat!
+So that's why I'll call it... a hooded coat!

 The great outdoors is yours!

-Its flexible construction allows you to comfortably wear a chunky knit or blazer underneath, as there is no padding at shoulder level.
+Its flexible construction allows you to comfortably wear a chunky knit or blazer underneath, as there is no padding at the shoulders.

 This is the first time we have used wool from Austria!
-In their climate, they know very well how to produce resistant wool sheets with a rustic appearance that we really like.
+In their climate, they are very good at producing durable woolen sheets with a rustic look that we really like.

-This type of wool is a loden, characteristic of Austria, once widely used by mountaineers... and the Emperor of Austria, who really liked the warmth of this material.
+This type of wool is a loden, characteristic of Austria, once widely used by mountaineers… and the Emperor of Austria, who loved the warmth of this material.

-It undergoes a special wash, which will make the weave dense and compact , allowing it to be resistant to bad weather.
-Add to that the Climashield for insulation, and you have a very interesting cross!
+It undergoes a special wash, which will make the weave dense and compact , allowing it to be weather resistant.
+Add to that the Climashield for insulation, and you get a very interesting cross!

 Composition : pure merino wool (mixture from Australia and South America) 🐑